 The CEC, Academic Advisor, and core faculty members all have a role in determining clinical preparedness.
 The CEC conducts three clinical education meetings with core faculty, including the academic advisors, each year to help determine if students are prepared to advance to CEEs.
-Student preparedness for clinical education is determined and documented on the Clinical Education Experience Readiness Spreadsheet during these faculty meetings.
-The CEC maintains this Clinical Education Experience Readiness Spreadsheet within protected computer files.
+Student preparedness for clinical education is determined and documented on the Clinical Education Experience Readiness Form during these faculty meetings.
+The CEC maintains a Clinical Education Experience Readiness Form on each student within the program.
 The CEC, academic advisors, and core faculty discuss any potential concerns related to the above criteria and make a final determination regarding each student's preparedness.
 Three options exist for student disposition: